The Ultimate One Week Portugal Itinerary: Fall in Love with Lisbon and Porto

 - Get some Indian food (it’s really good here!)

 Cascais is small so you can see the highlights in 2-3 hours.
 You can also easily spend a whole day here, just lounging on the beach and eating.
 If you’d like to see more of Lisbon then you can go back and spend more time in the neighborhood(s) you liked.
+There are a few other locations that you can visit on a day trip from Lisbon, but I haven’t made it to those places yet.
+I’ll be sure to write about them when the time comes.

 Getting to Cascais: Take the train (green line) from Cais de Sodre station to Cascais.
 The journey should take 30-40 minutes.